gearglow/ReptiliaWithATwist/Chapters/014 - Ain't No Rest For The Wicked.md

 Cedric stepped forward and offered up his wand.

 "Ah, one of my own creations," Ollivander said with a smile.
-"Ash, and a tail-hair from a particularly statuesque unicorn stallion.
+"Ash, and a tail-hair from a particularly ornery unicorn stallion.
 12^1/4^ inches, pleasantly springy, and in fine condition.
 You treat it regularly?"

 Cedric grinned.
 "Polished it last night!"